daskeete/Data-Visualization/README.md

 values in this column are ['always', 'sporadic', 'rarely/never'].

 ![Viz2](Viz2.png)

-s
+Among those that voted every time they were eligible, females significantly outperformed males.
+In other words, without controlling for income, among people that indicate that they always vote whenever eligible, females tend to vote more than males in minority groups.

 ![Viz3](Viz3.png)
 s
 ![Viz4](Viz4.png)
-The first visualization reveals that in the last 6 elections being a consistent voter does not depend much on gender when looking at the minority subset as a whole.
-This result was boring so I further subset the data to look at how gender changed among people who indicated that they have voted every time they were eligible by utilizing the voter_category column.
-The values in this column are ['always', 'sporadic', 'rarely/never'].
-Among those that voted every time they were eligible, females significantly outperformed males.
-In other words, among people that indicate that they always vote whenever eligible, females tend to vote more than males in minority groups.
-For the rest of the project I will explore other ways these two variables can be looked at and also I will be using the income category to create additional visualizations.
-The final product might be a github website.